ajitagupta/howtoacethebehavioralinterview/README.md

 ### 6. How is the team structured?
 What is the size of the team?
 What are key roles?
 Find out how many and what sorts of people you will be working with.
 It's also good to know your team lead, but most probably that's going to be one of your interviewers.
 ### 7. Vision and culture
-I am sure you are interested in knowing where the company is headed, what the core values are and how the general atmosphere is like.
+I am sure you would like to know where the company is headed, what the core values are and how the general atmosphere is like.
 Be eager to find out!

 ## Further reading
 If you want to dive deeper into this topic I recommend reading [Steal the Show](https://www.amazon.com/-/de/dp/0544800842/ref=sr_1_1?__mk_de_DE=%C3%85M%C3%85%C5%BD%C3%95%C3%91&dchild=1&keywords=steal+the+show&qid=1616074132&s=books&sr=1-1).
 Steal the Show gives 50 speaking tips on how you can use insights from the craft of acting to improve all the performances in your life: give better speeches, nail interviews, close deals, have effective conversations and lead teams.